amensch00/SoftInc-Modder/README.md

 - Fixes on company.cs + replace combobox by numericUpDown
 - Add verification on "Founded" textbox (only numerics)
+- Remove messageboxes when clicking on company and settings button

 # Future updates